DokunCodes/medical-questionnaire/README.md

 ## Steps to run the project
 1. Clone the project
 2. Run `composer install`
+3. Run `php artisan key:gen`
-3. Run `npm install`
+4. Run `npm install`
-4. Create a database and update the .env file with the database credentials
+5. Create a database and update the .env file with the database credentials
-5. Run `php artisan migrate:fresh --seed`
+6. Run `php artisan migrate:fresh --seed`
-6. Run `php artisan serve`
+7. Run `php artisan serve`
-7. Run `npm run dev` to compile the assets
+8. Run `npm run dev` to compile the assets
-8. Visit `http://localhost:8000` to view the project
+9. Visit `http://localhost:8000` to view the project
-9. Login with the following credentials:
+10. Login with the following credentials:
     - Email: `admin@manual.co'
     - Password: `password`
     - Role: `admin`